2104 – 2106 Frankston Flinders Road, Hastings, Victoria 3915

-The mission of our Atticus Health Hastings clinic is to care for the health of the local Mornington Peninsula residents.
+The mission of our Atticus Health Hastings GP Clinic is to care for the health of the local Mornington Peninsula residents.
 Our professional and experienced General Practitioners are trusted by both individuals and families to take care of their health needs.
-The clinic is co-located with Headspace Hastings who work with young people to provide mental health support.
-Hastings clinic hosts an experienced team of GPs, open 7 days a week to provide comprehensive medical care.
+The clinic is co-located with Headspace Hastings, which works with young people to provide mental health support.

-Atticus Health Hastings provides proven results to ensure healthy and happy clients.
+Our Hastings clinic not only hosts an experienced team of GPs, but is open 7 days a week to provide comprehensive medical care, providing proven results to ensure healthy and happy clients.
 Exercising compassion and understanding in all consultations, you’re in the right hands when you choose Atticus Health!
 Visit our services page to learn more about our specialised offerings.

 Get in contact today by calling us on 03 5979 7777, or book an appointment below.